Intent, Implementation and Impact

 To reason and problem solve by applying mathematics to a variety of increasingly complex problems.

-To build upon children’s knowledge and understanding from year 1 to year 6.
+To build upon children’s knowledge and understanding from EYFS to year 6.

 To develop resilience that enables all children to reason and problem solve with increased confidence.